GraemeMalcolm/ai-labs/Instructions/exercises/06-info-extraction.md

     > **Tip**: The first time you open the app, it may take a few minutes for the model to download.
 Subsequent downloads will be faster.

 1. While you're waiting for the model to initialize, in a new browser tab, download **[receipts.zip](https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/receipts.zip){:target="_blank"}** to your local computer.
-1. Extract the downloaded archive in a local folder see the files it contains.
+1. Extract the downloaded archive in a local folder to see the files it contains.
 These files are the receipt images you will use AI to analyze.
 1. Return to the browser tab containing the Information Extractor app, and verify that the model has loaded.
 1. Upload any of the receipt images, and view it in the main content area of the app.